AN IDEAL PHOTO SPOT

-This brick and timber framed house has retained the characteristics of an old medieval house of the historic centre: half-timbering, corbelling to gain more surface area, and an open-air attic called ‘the soleilhou’ (pronounced "the solayoo"...).
-It appears on a bend of the discovery tour, at the heart of intertwining narrow streets, with the backdrop of the omnipresent cathedral.
+This brick and timber framed house has retained the characteristics of an old medieval house in the historic centre: half-timbered and corbelled to gain more surface area plus an open-air attic called ‘the soleilhou’ (pronounced "the solayoo"...).
+The house is situated in the heart of intertwining narrow streets, with the backdrop of the omnipresent cathedral.
 The ground floor is reminiscent of old stalls and a staircase leads to the upper floors, where there is a permanent exhibition on the youth of the Albi painter, Henri de Toulouse-Lautrec.
 The Berbie Palace houses the collections of this world-famous painter.
 The second floor is a video room dedicated to temporary exhibitions.

 ALBI HERITAGE HISTORY INFORMATION POINT

-The ‘Albi Heritage’ association has a history information point open to the public.
-This site has retained is charm despite major renovation works in 1971.
+The ‘Albi Heritage’ Association has a history Information Point open to the public.
+The site has retained is charm despite major renovation works in 1971.
 This district from the 12th century owes its survival to work by ‘The Association for the Safeguarding of Old Alby’ which saved it from demolition.